castillohair/DaniO5P/README.md

 ![plot](./header.png)

-This repository contains code to train, evaluate, and interpret the Danio Optimus 5-Prime (DaniO5P) model from [Reimão-Pinto MM, Castillo-Hair SM, Seelig G, Schier A. *The regulatory landscape of 5′ UTRs in translational control during zebrafish embryogenesis.* bioRxiv 2023](https://www.biorxiv.org/content/10.1101/2023.11.23.568470v1).
+This repository contains code to train, evaluate, and interpret the Danio Optimus 5-Prime (DaniO5P) model from [Reimão-Pinto MM, Castillo-Hair SM, Seelig G, Schier A. *The regulatory landscape of 5′ UTRs in translational control during zebrafish embryogenesis.* Dev.
+Cell.
+(2025)](https://doi.org/10.1016/j.devcel.2024.12.038).

 ## Contents
 See Python scripts and Jupyter notebooks inside each folder for more details.